seejohnrun/seejohnrun.github.io/_posts/2011-02-16-rename-mysql-database.markdown

 For integrity reasons, MySQL no longer has a `RENAME DATABASE` command.
 I ran into an issue in my development environment recently where I needed to rename a database.
-It wasn t particularly complex, but was a massive amount of data (~20G).
+It wasn't particularly complex, but was a massive amount of data (~20G).
 Reading around a bit, a lot of people recommend dumping your data out using `mysqldump` and then re-importing into a new database.
 That can be really slow on large databases, but if you re using InnoDB